Fire Safety for Equestrian Yards and Stables

 To identify individuals who are at risk in the event of a fire, including horses, employees, visitors and nearby residents.
 Special consideration is given to those who may have difficulty evacuating quickly, such as individuals with disabilities.

-3. Evaluating risks, implementing controls and reviewing the risk assessment
+3. Evaluating risks, implementing controls, reviewing the risk assessment

 You will need to assess the likelihood and potential impact of identified hazards and implement measures to reduce or eliminate these risks.
 You will also need to revisit the risk assessment plans at regular intervals and make updates if necessary.